-- Clean Parshe Mach by removing the unedible portions from head side.
+- Clean Parshe Mach by removing the inedible portions from the head side.

-- Now wash the fishes under running water.
+- Now wash the fish under running water.

-- Sprinkle half of the Turmeric powder and salt over the fishes and coat the fishes properly with the spices.
+- Sprinkle half of the Turmeric powder and salt over the fish and coat the fishes properly with the spices.

 - Leave marinated fish for 15 minutes before frying.

 - In the meantime soak both types of mustard in warm water for 15 minutes.

 - Now take mustard seeds along with two green chilies and ½ tsp. salt and make a smooth paste either using a processor or mortar pestle ( Shil Nora/ Shil batta).